dengbowen2017/RenderingDEMO/README.md

 For now, this engine only supports Windows.
 Please clone the repository, open it with Visual Studio 2022, and run the source code in Visual Studio.

 ## TODO list
-1. Render a triangle by using DirectX and HLSL
-2. Add camera system which supports 3D rendering
+- Add camera system which supports 3D rendering
-3. Add Phone Lighting
+- Add Phone Lighting
-4. Add UI system
+- Add UI system
-5. Add resource loader to load 3D model and texture
+- Add resource loader to load 3D model and texture
-6. Add batch rendering
+- Add batch rendering
-7. Add PBR
+- Add PBR
-8. Add cross compiling
+- Add cross compiling

 ## References